lambdaclass/lambdaworks/crates/math/src/circle/README.md

 This module includes the following components:

 - **CirclePoint**: Represents a point in the Circle group.
-- **CFFT (Circle Fast Fourier Transform)**: Algorithm for evaluating polynomials at multiple points in the Circle group.
+- **CFFT (Circle Fast Fourier Transform)**: Algorithm for evaluating and interpolating polynomials in the Circle group.
 - **Cosets**: Implementation of cosets of the Circle group.
-- **Polynomials**: Operations with polynomials adapted to the Circle group.
+- **Polynomials**: Evaluation and interpolation of two-variables polynomials on the standard coset.
-- **Twiddles**: Rotation factors used in the CFFT algorithm.
+- **Twiddles**: Factors used in the CFFT algorithm.

 These components provide the foundation for building Circle-based cryptographic applications, including Circle STARKs.

 ## Implementation Details for CFFT

 ### Overview
-The Circle Fast Fourier Transform (CFFT) is used to evaluate polynomials efficiently over points in a standard coset of the Circle group.
+The Circle Fast Fourier Transform (CFFT) is used to evaluate and interpolate polynomials efficiently over points in a standard coset of the Circle group.
 The implementation uses an in-place FFT algorithm operating on slices whose length is a power of two.

 ### In-Place FFT Computation
 The `cfft` function processes the input through `log₂(n)` layers (where *n* is the input length).
 In each layer: